saeedezzati/superpower-chatgpt/README.md

 ⭐ Favorite prompts: Mark your prompts as favorite in your prompt history

+📄 Prompt templates: put words inside {{double curly brackets}} in your prompt, and you'll be asked to replace them before submitting the prompt

 🔍 Search Function: Easily search through your prompt history and hundreds of prompt examples from the ChatGPT community

 📜 Community Prompts: Get inspiration from hundreds of other prompts created by the ChatGPT Community and share your prompts too.
 Upvote, downvote, and report prompts, and sort them by the most used or most upvoted.
 Filter prompts by category and language